lava-x/next-antd-with-apollo/README.md

 # NextJs Starter

-> A Starter project for `nextJs` with Bulma CSS framework.
+> A Starter project for `NextJs` with Ant Design framework.

 ## How to run app